Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in your document to manually add a page break at that position.

-Headers and Footers are the text on top of or at the bottom of each page in exported PDF (see screenshot below).
+Headers and Footers are the text on top of or at the bottom of each page in an exported PDF (see screenshot below).

-as header and No. ${pageNo} / ${pageCount}
+as the header and No. ${pageNo} / ${pageCount}

-as footer, the exported PDF is like:
+as the footer, the exported PDF would look like this:

 You can download the sample PDF here.